swichtenberg/Election_Analysis/README.md

 file_to_load = os.path.join("Resources", "election_results.csv")

 In addition, the name of the output text file should be updated to reflect the scope of the election.
-This would requre and update to the current script in line 11 (below).
+This would requre changing the current script in line 11 (below).

 file_to_save = os.path.join("analysis", "election_analysis.txt")